AlexZhangji/geo-city-locator/README.md

 Find the nearest city to any geographic coordinates or extract location from photos with GPS metadata.

 GeoCityLocator is designed for **offline use** after initial setup.
-It downloads a comprehensive world cities database only once, then works completely offline with lightning-fast lookups for both coordinates and photos.
+It downloads a small flat file of world cities  once, then works completely offline with lightning-fast lookups for both coordinates and photos.

 ## Key Benefits